TLX-Protocol/protocol/README.md

 It will have a function `equalize` which will move these `LeveragedTokens` around from Long to Short or visa versa with the goal of creating the most balanced state for the Positions.
 This reduces needed exposure on GMX, therefore reducing fees for users.

+### Timelock

+The `Timelock` contract is set as the owner of all contracts in the protocol.
+It adds a delay for key goverannce functions that can be set per function signature.
+Governance calls can be queued, executed and cancelled.

 ## Tokenomics Contracts

 Contracts to support the TLX token, inflation, and fee distribution.